 - Personal data

 The General Data Protection Regulation (GDPR) requires that personal (any information which are related to an identified or identifiable natural person) data are not kept longer than necessary to achieve the purposes for which they are processed.
 If longer preservation is needed, anonymization is preferred.
+More information about handling personal data in research can be found here.

 In any case, be sure that you registered the processing of personal data in compliance with the GDPR.
 When you indicated in your GDPR registration the need of preserving personal data, you should act in accordance with this information about preservation and protection of the data.